nvidia-holoscan/holohub/applications/ssd_detection_endoscopy_tools/app_dev_process/README.md

 The label text can be rendered as text in Holoviz, alongside rectangle bboxes, with a different color for each detected class.

-There is only one color for each group of pimitives, not color for each rectangle/text label.
-If we want a different color for each rectangle/text label, we have to create separate tensors for each color an input spec to the Holoviz operator definition's `tensors` like this
+If we want a different color for each rectangle/text label, we can do so at each frame following [SDK examples/holoviz/python/holoviz_geometry.py](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples/holoviz/python/holoviz_geometry.py).
+We can also create separate tensors for each color an input spec to the Holoviz operator definition's `tensors` like this

 ```
 dict(name="red_rectangles",